Fifth grade

 Fifth grade (also 5th Grade or Grade 5) is the fifth or sixth year of formal or compulsory education.
 In the United States, this is mostly the last grade of primary school, but for some states, it could be the first year of middle school.
 Primary school generally goes from Kindergarten and ends in fifth or sixth grade.
 Students in fifth grade are usually 10–11 years old.
-In different countries they have different names for fifth grade.
-The list of different versions are below depending on the country:
+In different countries, they have different names for fifth grade.
+The list of different versions is below, depending on the country.

 Canada

 In Canada, the equivalent is Grade 5.

 United Kingdom

 In England and Wales, the equivalent is Year 6.

 In Scotland, 10–11 year olds are in primary school P7.

 Ireland

 In Ireland, the equivalent is 5th class.

 Australia

 In Australia, the equivalent is Year 5, which children generally start between the ages of ten and eleven.
 It is the second last year of primary school and the 6th year of school overall.